tameem-sq/Autocompletion-Tool/README.md

 like Google use.

 The Autocompleter Assignment made use of two implementations of a "prefix tree" data structure, which allows clients to autocomplete on text or music from .csv input files.

-To run this project, you will need python 3.0 or grater installed.

 Autocompleter operations
 An Autocompleter supports the following operations: